For Hasbro Inc. [HAS], Analyst sees a rise to $64. What next?

 Goldman have made an estimate for Hasbro Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 01, 2023.
 While these analysts kept the previous recommendation, Monness Crespi & Hardt raised their target price from $106 to $80.
 The new note on the price target was released on January 27, 2023, representing the official price target for Hasbro Inc. stock.
 Previously, the target price had yet another drop from $84 to $76, while Stifel kept a Buy rating on HAS stock.
 On November 14, 2022, analysts decreased their price target for HAS shares from 73 to 42.

-Hasbro Inc. [HAS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.15.
-With this latest performance, HAS shares dropped by -11.86% in over the last four-week period, additionally sinking by -27.56% over the last 6 months – not to mention a drop of -38.42% in the past year of trading.
+Hasbro Inc. [HAS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.87.
+With this latest performance, HAS shares dropped by -8.90% in over the last four-week period, additionally sinking by -28.05% over the last 6 months – not to mention a drop of -39.39% in the past year of trading.

 Hasbro Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.00 and a Current Ratio set at 1.40.